 Her big break came when she played Sally Brown in the 1999 revival of You're a Good Man, Charlie Brown, a role which earned the actress a Tony Award for Best Featured Actress in a Musical.
 She went on to play the role of Glinda in the original Broadway cast of Wicked opposite Idina Menzel before moving out to Hollywood to play Annabeth Schott on Aaron Sorkin's The West Wing.

-The songstress has written more about her incredible rise to fame in her 2009 memoir, A Little Bit Wicked: Life, Love, and Faith in Stages.
+The singer has written more about her incredible rise to fame in her 2009 memoir, A Little Bit Wicked: Life, Love, and Faith in Stages.
 Though never married, Chenoweth was briefly engaged to Broadway actor Marc Kudisch.
-But for the past couple of years, the actress has been dating Josh Bryant, who is 14 years her junior.
-Who knows, maybe wedding bells are in their future!
+But for the past couple of years, the actress had been dating Josh Bryant, who is 14 years her junior.